 Named Entity Recognition (NER)

-Named entity recognition (NER) is used for information extraction that seeks to locate and classify named entities in text into predefined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages, etc. NER is used in many fields in Natural Language Processing(NLP), and it can help answering many real-world questions, such as:
+Named entity recognition (NER) is used for information extraction that seeks to locate and classify named entities in text into predefined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages, etc. NER is used in many fields in Natural Language Processing(NLP), and it can help answer many real-world questions, such as:

 • Company names mentioned in the article/text?